-Motion City Soundtrack, The Lawrence Arms, Propagandhi, Alesana, Bad Religion, Thursday, Set Your Goals, Pennywise, Social Distortion, I Am Ghost, Refused, Defeater, Parkway Drive, Every Time I Die, Converge, Our Last Night, The Blackout, Leathermouth, Off With Their Heads, The Ghost Of A Thousand, You Me At Six, The Higher, Frank Turner, I Set My Friends On Fire, Saosin, Story Of The Year, Descendents, The Menzingers, The Ghost Inside, Veara, Touche Amore, Joyce Manor, Dangerous!, I Killed the Prom Queen, Pianos Become the Teeth, Falling In Reverse, The Weakerthans, Sing It Loud, Daredevils, Roll The Tanks, Architects, Desaparecidos, Retox, The Draft, The World is a Beautiful Place & I am No Longer Afraid to Die, Survive This!, Plague Vendor, The Matches, Osker, This Wild Life, Too Close to Touch, 1208
+Motion City Soundtrack, The Lawrence Arms, Propagandhi, Alesana, Bad Religion, Thursday, Set Your Goals, Pennywise, Social Distortion, I Am Ghost, Refused, Defeater, Parkway Drive, Every Time I Die, Converge, Our Last Night, The Blackout, Leathermouth, Off With Their Heads, The Ghost Of A Thousand, You Me At Six, The Higher, Frank Turner, I Set My Friends On Fire, Saosin, Story Of The Year, Descendents, The Menzingers, The Ghost Inside, Veara, Touche Amore, Joyce Manor, Dangerous!, I Killed the Prom Queen, Pianos Become the Teeth, Falling In Reverse, The Weakerthans, Sing It Loud, Daredevils, Roll The Tanks, Architects, Obey The Brave, Desaparecidos, Retox, The Draft, The World is a Beautiful Place & I am No Longer Afraid to Die, Survive This!, Plague Vendor, The Matches, Osker, This Wild Life, Too Close to Touch, 1208

 Epitaph Records is a Hollywood, California based record label owned by Bad Religion guitarist Brett Gurewitz.
 The label was originally "just a logo and a P.O. box" created in the 1980s for the purpose of selling Bad Religion records, but has evolved into a large independent record label.
 Gurewitz took the name from a King Crimson song of the same name.
 Throughout the 80s and 90s most of the bands on Epitaph were punk rock groups, while it is now primarily made up of alternative rock bands.
 Several sister-labels also exist, such as ANTI-, Burning Heart Records and Hellcat Records, that have signed other types of bands.